 R. Chauvin KeanPartner

 Chauvin Kean is a partner in the New Orleans office of Kean Miller.
 He joined the firm in 2015 and practices in a variety of areas, including the admiralty and maritime, and business and corporate groups.
 Specifically, his practice areas includes: admiralty and maritime litigation; oil and gas transactions and litigation; international trade; acquisitions and divestitures; construction litigation; insurance coverage; and general and commercial litigation.
 He has experience with in a variety of issues, including Jones Act compliance, oil and gas exploration, pipeline construction, drilling incidents, ship collisions, well blowouts, cargo damage claims, ship and barge allisions, maritime liens, vessel and marine asset acquisitions, lemon laws claims; drafting and negotiating charter agreements; documenting and registering vessels; drafting and interpreting oil and gas related documentation such as: gathering and processing agreements; hydrocarbon transportation agreements; ground and mineral leases; joint operating agreements; joint venture agreements; master service agreements; entity formation; negotiation and deal structuring; and general commercial and contract disputes.

-Chauvin is listed in The Best Lawyers in America as a One to Watch from 2021-2023 and Louisiana Super Lawyers as a Rising Star for 2022 and 2023.
+Chauvin is listed in The Best Lawyers in America as a One to Watch from 2021-2024 and Louisiana Super Lawyers as a Rising Star for 2022-2023.
 He is recognized by New Orleans CityBusiness as “One to Watch in Law” for 2022.

 - Representation of a commercial vessel owner and operator in numerous fleet refinancing, documentation, and re-documentation transactions

 - Representation of a large midstream energy company in the negotiation and drafting of pipeline construction plans

 - Secondment with a large, international public company, providing an unique in-house immersion experience, which allowed him to develop a deep knowledge of a company’s daily operational and legal needs; during his secondment, Chauvin played an integral role divesting a subsidiary of the company’s upstream assets as well as representing the commercial divisions of the company

 - Representation of an upstream energy company in the divestment of certain Gulf of Mexico oil and gas assets